 The ticket limit is in place to allow as many people as possible the opportunity to purchase tickets for Hamilton.
 All transactions that are detected to be bot purchases, patrons creating duplicate accounts to purchase more than eight (8) tickets, or any action that indicates a purchase in excess of the eight (8) ticket limit may be cancelled without consideration.
 Note: if you purchased tickets during the 2020 pre-sale window, you are also eligible to purchase up to eight (8) additional tickets per account at the time of the public on-sale.

-Currently for all indoor seated performances, the DCPA requires patrons 12+ to show proof of a COVID vaccination, those under 12 must show proof of a negative test, and all patrons 2+ must wear a mask.
+Currently for all indoor seated performances, the DCPA requires patrons 12+ to show proof of a COVID-19 vaccination, children ages 5-11 to show proof of either a full COVID-19 vaccination or negative medically administered COVID-19 test, and children ages four and under must show proof of a negative, medically administered COVID-19 test.
+Booster shots are not required.
+All patrons 2+ must wear a mask.
 For full policy details and regular updates, visit denvercenter.org/reopening.

 Are charitable ticket donation requests available for Hamilton?